Conserved Charges in Extended Theories of Gravity

 In the absence of a tensorial quantity that can represent local gravitational energy-mass, momentum \emph{etc}, one necessarily resorts to new ideas; two of which are \emph{quasilocal} expressions that try to capture gravitational quantities contained in a \emph{finite} region of space or the \emph{global} expressions that are assigned to the totality of spacetime.
-Both of these involve integrations overs some regions of space, and hence they are not tensorial.
+Both of these involve integrations over some regions of space, and they are not tensorial.
 But, that does not mean that they are physically irrelevant.
-On the contrary, they are designed to answer physical quantities such as what is the mass of a black hole or how much energy is radiated if two black holes merge as in the recent observations by the LIGO detectors, of course with the assumption that these systems can be isolated from the rest of the Universe?
-Especially, global expressions that we shall discuss, the Arnowitt-Deser-Misner (ADM) and the Abbott-Deser (AD) masses, and their generalizations to higher derivative models the Abbott-Deser-Tekin (ADT) conserved charges \cite{Deser_Tekin-PRL,Deser_Tekin-PRD} are well-defined for asymptotically flat and anti-de Sitter spaces, given the proper decay conditions on the metric and the extrinsic curvature of the Cauchy surface.
+On the contrary, they are designed to answer physical questions such as what is the mass of a black hole or how much energy is radiated if two black holes merge as in the recent observations by the LIGO detectors, of course with the assumption that these systems can be isolated from the rest of the Universe?
+Especially, global expressions that we shall discuss, the Arnowitt-Deser-Misner (ADM) \cite{adm} and the Abbott-Deser (AD) conserved charges \cite{Abbott}, and their generalizations to higher derivative models the Abbott-Deser-Tekin (ADT) conserved charges \cite{Deser_Tekin-PRL,Deser_Tekin-PRD} are well-defined for asymptotically flat and anti-de Sitter spaces, given the proper decay conditions on the metric and the extrinsic curvature of the Cauchy surface.

 The celebrated ADM mass assigned to an asymptotically flat manifold exactly coincides with our expectation of an isolated gravitational system's mass, such as the mass of a black hole.
-It also turns out that the ADM mass is a geometric invariant of an asymptotically flat Riemannian manifold as long as the proper decay conditions are satisfied.
+It also turns out that the ADM mass is a geometric invariant of an asymptotically flat Riemannian manifold as long as the proper decay conditions are satisfied \cite{Bartnik}.
 It is interesting to note that the ADM mass of an asymptotically flat manifold also became an important part of differential geometry and it took a long time by differential geometers to prove the positiveness of this quantity (under certain assumptions) as was expected to be positive from the physical arguments such as the stability of the Minkowski spacetime, or supergravity arguments which require the Hamiltonian to be positive definite.
 An account of these discussions as well as a review of the conserved charges in Einstein's theory can be found in the relevant chapters of the book \cite{Ashtekar}.